oracle-livelabs/security/database/advanced/avdf/avdf.md

     **Note**: Sometimes DB Firewall activity may take 5 minutes to appear in the Database Firewall Activity Reports, hence click [**Go**] to refresh this page if needed

-24. Click on the details of a query to see more information and notice the following information in the **Event** category:
+24. Click on the details of a query (paper icon) to see more information and notice the following information in the **Event** category:
     - Policy Name: *`Log unique`*
     - Threat Severity: *`minimal`*
     - Location: *`Network`*